 \subsection{Prior distribution for $U_{i+1} \given U_i, \phi_i$}

-Let $B_i$ denote the number of ``births,'' representing animals that are born, enters (immigration), or leaves (emigration) the population after the $i$th occasion and remains so until the $(i+1)$th occasion.
-Also let $S_i$ denote the number of animals that are unmarked right after the $i$th capture occasion and survives until the next capture occasion.
-Then we have $U_{i+1} = B_i + S_i$ where $S_i \given U_i, u_i, \phi_i \sim \textrm{Binom}(\phi_i, U_i - u_i)$.
+Let $B_i$ denote the number of ``births,'' representing animals that are born, enter (immigration), or leave (emigration) the population after the $i$th occasion and remain so until the $(i+1)$th occasion.
+Also let $S_i$ denote the number of animals that are unmarked right after the $i$th capture occasion and survive until the next capture occasion.
+Then we have $U_{i+1} = B_i + S_i$ where $S_i \given U_i, u_i, \phi_i \sim \textrm{Binomial}(\phi_i, U_i - u_i)$.